nvim-lua/wishlist/README.md

 # wishlist
-A public catalogue of Lua plugins Neovim users would really like to see exist
+A public catalogue of Lua plugins Neovim users would like to see exist

 ## Contributing
 If you have an idea for a Lua plugin, or know of an existing plugin implementing one of the ideas listed here, please make a PR (adding to this README) or an issue!